d13r/laravel-breadcrumbs/README.md

 });
 ```

-### 4. Create a view (partial) that renders the breadcrumbs (optional)
+### 2. Create a template that renders the breadcrumbs (optional)

-By default, a [Twitter Bootstrap][3]-compatible unordered list will be rendered.
+*This step is optional - by default, a [Twitter Bootstrap][3]-compatible
+unordered list will be rendered.*

+If you want to customise the HTML that is output, uncomment the
-Alternatively you can uncomment the `Breadcrumbs::setView()` line above and
-create your own view file:
+`Breadcrumbs::setView()` line in `app/breadcrumbs.php` above and create your own

-e.g. `app/views/_partials/breadcrumbs.blade.php`
+view file (e.g. `app/views/_partials/breadcrumbs.blade.php`) like this:

 ```html+php
 @if ($breadcrumbs)